vantung220902/nimble-server/README.md

-# Nimble
+# Nimble - Web Coding Challenge

-Nimble

 ## Setup
+First, make sure you installed Nodejs and already have Yarn on your machine to run and set up the project.
+Download AWS CLI in this link: https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-install.html
 ### Database

-Because the database is hosted in a private zone, if you want to access the database, you have to access through a PortForwardingSession.
+Because the database and redis is hosted in a private zone, if you want to access the database, you have to access through a aws ssm start-session.

 Set aws configure --profile nimble to use credentials from AWS Development Account.
-Refer to <https://dh-jira.atlassian.net/l/cp/htPJDFBU>
+Contact me to get AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

-Run `yarn db` to forward RDS connection to localhost environment with port `5433` to avoid the conflict with the local port 5432.
+Run `yarn db` to forward Redis connection to localhost environment with port `5433` to avoid the conflict with the local port 5432.
 The connect the database with host `localhost`, port `5433` and keep username, password and database as the original connection in RDS.

-Check ssh username in db script in package.json to make sure it matches with your ssh username.
+Run `yarn redis` to forward RDS connection to localhost environment with port `6378` to avoid the conflict with the local port 6379.
+The connect the database with host `localhost`, port `6378` and keep username, password and database as the original connection in RDS.

 ## Configuration